General enquiries: 0800 326 5559

 Brief interventions

-Suppose a counsellor or medical professional is concerned that you may have developed a substance use disorder.
+Suppose addiction counsellors or medical professionals are concerned that you may have developed a substance use disorder.
 In that case, they may hold a brief intervention in which they provide guidance and support to help you move towards formal treatment.

 Please call our 24-Hour Helpline:0800 326 5559

-Which aftercare services can I access in Bradford?
+Which aftercare services can I access after addiction treatment services in Bradford?

 Two men comforting another man in a group therapy session at rehab

-Making sure you have the right support after you leave drug and alcohol addiction treatment is crucial for long-term recovery, so it’s important to ensure that you have a range of aftercare options available to you.
+Making sure you have the right support after you leave your alcohol and drug addiction treatment programme is crucial for long-term recovery, so it’s important to ensure that you have a range of aftercare options available to you.

 You should continue to prioritise your recovery and ongoing sobriety, even years after completing a treatment programme.